lee-richardson/gulp-react-boilerplate/README.md

 # gulp-react-boilerplate
-A react setup using Gulp, Babel and browser reload Download & npm install.
+A react setup using Gulp, Babel and browser reload.
-Run gulp in command line.
+Download & npm install, then run 'gulp' in command line.
 Check console for 'It works!"
-🙌